 The work of James Stirling is permeated by a mannerist taste for distortion and paradox, especially at the Engineering School in Leicester (1960-3), where the diversity of forms, expressive of the internal functions of the building, is a pretext for the liveliest interplay of masses.

 – Mitchell Beazley1

-In 1957 Leicester gained its Royal Charter and became Leicester University.
-Plans for new campus buildings included an engineering building on a site near Victoria Park.
-The commission was given to architects James Stirling and James Gowan plus engineer Frank Newby.
+In 1957, Leicester received its Royal Charter, officially becoming Leicester University.
+Plans for new campus buildings were developed, including the concept of an engineering building situated near Victoria Park.
+The project was commissioned to architects James Stirling and James Gowan, along with engineer Frank Newby.

-The ground floor buildings have a distinctive angled roof to allow in north light – similar to factory roofs – and contain workshops and laboratories.
-The roof design is unique, and there are two types of glass in the roof: translucent ply-glass with an inner layer of fiberglass and opaque glass coated with aluminum.
-The distinction between the two only becomes noticeable at night when the building is illuminated.
+The ground floor structures are characterized by a uniquely angled roof designed to allow north light into the space, resembling factory roofs.
+Workshops and laboratories are found within these buildings.
+The distinct roof design incorporates two types of glass: translucent ply-glass with an inner layer of fiberglass and opaque glass coated with aluminum.
+The difference between the two becomes noticeable at night when the building is illuminated.